Easy No-Knead Garlic Focaccia

 Nutrition – is based on per serving.
 This recipe can serve 4 people but 8 if everyone can control themselves for coming back for seconds and thirds!

-A note on measurements โ€“ this recipe is offered in weight measurements.
-This is in an effort to offer the most accurate way to get the best results.
-Cup measurements simply arenโ€™t accurate enough for a recipe that needs precise measurements and cup sizes differ depending on where you are in the world.
-Here is where you can learn more about how to measure ingredients using digital kitchen scales
+A note on measurements – This recipe uses weight measurements for the most accurate results.
+Cup measurements can vary depending on where you are, which affects the precision needed for a recipe like this.
+Here is where you can learn more about how to measure ingredients using digital kitchen scales.

 Nutrition